NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Medusa's Scream (Greater).md

 * * *

 **Effect** You reveal the medusa's face, focusing its gaze on one creature within 30 feet.
-The shield casts a DC 35 [[Spells/Petrify|Petrify]] spell with a range of 30 feet.
+The shield casts a DC 35 [[Petrify|Petrify]] spell with a range of 30 feet.

 * * *